lesansley/boostr/README.md

 ## Details
 ### Design
 This project uses a factory design pattern (https://ethereumdev.io/manage-several-contracts-with-factories/).

 ### Security
+- Restricting access - Modifiers are used to restrict function access so that only specific addresses are permitted to execute functions
-In order to prevent re-entry attacks
+- A withdraw pattern is adopted to prevent re-entrancy and denial of service attacks
+- An emergency circuit breaker has been included that prevents new Boostrs being created or contributions to exisiting Boostrs being made.
+- Boostr contract uses `.transfer` instead of `.send`

 ## boostrFactory setup
 1. Copy or clone the Boostr respository to your local machine